The Yankees’ covid-19 outbreak shows vaccines work, health experts say

 “How many Yankees *would* have gotten infected *without* the vaccine?
 Difficult to estimate know without a thorough epidemiologic investigation.
 But say it’s 24 (a bit over half the travel party, plausible based on other sports outbreaks).
 That would translate to 8 cases instead of 24, or a vaccine that reduces infections/transmission by 67%.
 That’s within the realm of prior estimates — in other words, what we expected.”

-Another reason the Yankees case feels like a particularly jarring outlier is the frequency with which the Yankees, like all MLB teams, are tested at least twice a week after the 85-percent threshold is reached, more frequently beforehand.
+Another reason the case feels like a particularly jarring outlier is the frequency with which the Yankees, like all MLB teams, are tested: at least twice a week after the 85-percent threshold is reached, more frequently beforehand.

-The CDC’s latest guidance suggests vaccinated individuals may “refrain from “testing following a known exposure, if asymptomatic” and “refrain from routine screening testing if feasible.”
-That guidance also suggests that vaccinated individuals need not quarantine after exposure to a case if they are asymptomatic, something MLB has accounted for in its protocol, too.
+The CDC’s latest guidance suggests vaccinated people may “refrain from testing following a known exposure, if asymptomatic” and “refrain from routine screening testing if feasible.”
+That guidance also suggests that vaccinated people need not isolate after exposure to a case if they are asymptomatic, something MLB has accounted for in its protocol, too.

-The eight Yankees affected were all quarantining as of Friday afternoon, though the league and the players union’s joint committee on the issue has the discretion to clear vaccinated, asymptomatic individuals if they continue to test negative.
-The league declined to comment on the Yankees outbreak.
+The eight Yankees affected were all isolating as of Friday afternoon, though MLB and the players union’s joint committee on the issue has the discretion to clear vaccinated, asymptomatic people if they continue to test negative.
+MLB declined to comment on the Yankees’ outbreak.

-In a briefing Wednesday, CDC Director Rochelle Walensky said “we obviously need to learn more about that situation.”
+In a briefing Wednesday, CDC Director Rochelle Walensky said, “We obviously need to learn more about that situation.

 “All of the real-world data we’ve seen that’s been in the published literature — large studies, in many different settings — have demonstrated that those vaccines are effective, have a high effectiveness against disease,” she said.